-- Erosion mitigation measures must be implemented to direct stormwater runoff away from the non-perennial watercourse and into existing stormwater earth drains associated with the nearby roads. - No new development, without written authority approval, will be allowed on slopes greater than 12% (CARA, regulation 3).
+- Erosion mitigation measures3 must be implemented to direct stormwater runoff away from the non-perennial watercourse and into existing stormwater earth drains associated with the nearby roads.
+In addition to parameters stipulated in the Engineer's Services Report (Appendix 4B), a Stormwater Management Plan (SWMP) must be designed and compiled to address concerns raised by the I&AP namely the potential flow of sewage- and/or solid waste-contaminated stormwater runoff from the development into the drainage lines and subsequently the Orange River.
+Therefore, it is recommended that the proposed development be supported/ authorized subject to the compilation of a SWMP which includes required engineering parameters (Appendix 4B) and the management of potentially sewage- and/or solid waste-contaminated stormwater runoff. - No new development, without written authority approval, will be allowed on slopes greater than 12% (CARA, regulation 3).
 If applicable terraces will be made in accordance with agricultural regulations. - Install erosion and sediment controls before work starts and maintain these features throughout the construction and operational phases (as applicable). - Leave as much vegetation as possible. - Install temporary fences to define "No Go" areas in those areas that are not to be disturbed. - Divert run-off from upslope away from the site, but ensure that it does not cause downstream erosion.
 For example, dig drainage channels (catch drains sized to accommodate the upslope catchment). - Install sediment controls down slope of the site to catch sediment (if applicable). - Inspect and maintain erosion and sediment controls regularly. - Limit vehicle movement to the site and control access points.
 Clearly mark such access points and inform all suppliers. - Save and re-use topsoil during re-vegetation.
 Never store topsoil around trees as this may kill them.
 Spread the topsoil back when the work is finished and re-vegetate the site as soon as possible to control erosion.
 Remove the sediment and erosion controls only after re-vegetation was successfully implemented. - Store all stockpiles and building materials behind sediment fences.
 Cover them with plastic to prevent erosion by wind. - It is illegal to discharge water into a public stream if the quality does not conform to the required health or water standards.
 Other measures as may be necessary must be taken to prevent the surface water from being concentrated in streams and from scouring the slopes, banks or other areas.
 All potential hazardous fluids / materials must be protected from the rain to prevent them being washed into storm water channels.
 All such measures must be discussed with and approved by the ECO. - Build a dam below the area used for cutting tiles, concrete and bricks.
 Surround the wash-out area with a sediment fence that slows down the water flow.
-Filter or settle-out all water pumped off the site.
-The water must be clear before it enters the storm water system or creeks.
-Gypsum can be applied to muddy (turbid) water to help clay particles settle. - Fill in all trenches immediately after services have been laid. - Stormwater must be diverted from the construction works and roads must be managed in such a manner as to disperse runoff and to prevent the concentration of storm water.
-Storm water control works must be constructed, operated and maintained in a sustainable manner throughout the project
+Filter or settle-out all water pumped

-&lt;sup>2 Erosion control methods include silt fences, retention basins, detention ponds, interceptor ditches, seeding and sodding, riprap of exposed embankments, erosion mats and mulching.
+&lt;sup>3 Erosion control methods include silt fences, retention basins, detention ponds, interceptor ditches, seeding and sodding, riprap of exposed embankments, erosion mats and mulching.
 Exposed areas, susceptible to erosion, must be rehabilitated.
 This includes planting vegetation, characteristic of the pertinent vegetation type, to stabilize the soil.